gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 - now we are going to look at it in state space

 #### Stability in State Space
-- from liear algebra we know sI-A inverse is the adjoint
+- from linear algebra we know sI-A inverse is the adjoint
 - using all the equations we have we get det([sI-A]) = D(s)
 - roots of det([sI-A]) = 0 will be the eigenvalues of A

-Slide set 7

 ### Steady-State Errors
 - difference input and output as t --> infinity

 #### Test Inputs
-- < add standard test table >
+- can have step, ramp or parabola
 - find out if its accelerating (1/s^2), at constant velocity (1/s) or stationary (1)
 - step: pretty simple, going from point A to B
 - ramp would be used for vehicles?